kbarbey/SpaceTechProject/README.md

 Use `conda config --show channels` to view your configuration's current state, and use `conda config --show-sources` to view config file locations.

+Tried the token identification: didn't work->timeout

+### TO DO with supervisor :
+Timeout on light curves.

+Install 3ML, astromodels, xspec.

+Check that token thing

+# Week 3: